Diegoiorio/map-forge/README.md

 ## TODO

 - got to map after upload (add go to map link)
-- names on map markers
+- names on map markers on pdf
 - Insert explanation on home page
-- Map marker selection

 ## Getting Started